K\"ahler metrics and toric Lagrangian fibrations: Hamiltonian -spaces

 \begin{definition} We say that a tensor field on the total space of a Hamiltonian $\T$-space $\mu:(S,\omega)\to M$ is {\bf $\T$-invariant} if it is invariant under the tangent action of every $g\in\T$. \end{definition}

 Similarly, one can talk about $\T$-invariance of other objects.
 For example, a distribution $D\subset TS$ is $\T$-invariant if is preserved under the tangent action.
-A foliation of $S$ is $\T$-invariant if the corresponding distribution if $\T$-invariant.
+A foliation of $S$ is $\T$-invariant if the corresponding distribution is $\T$-invariant.

 \begin{example} For any symplectic torus bundle $p:(\T,\Omega)\to M$ the symplectic form $\Omega$ and the horizontal distribution $H$ are both $\T$-invariant.
 For any Hamiltonian $\T$-space $\mu:(S,\omega)\to M$ the symplectic form $\omega$ is also $\T$-invariant. \end{example}